 Welcome to Class 3.

-Our lovely class teacher is Mrs Leverton and our wonderful teaching assistant is Miss Wright.
+Our lovely class teacher is Mrs Leverton and our teaching assistants is Mrs Martini

 Our Class Scratch project page is accessible through this link:

 Hello and welcome back after what I hope has been a restful Christmas break.

 This term our topic is 'A Child's War'.
 We will be developing a chronologically secure knowledge of the major events of the second world war as well as exploring rationing, evacuation and the Blitz.
 We will have the opportunity to develop our skills across the curriculum as we make our own model Anderson shelters, design a menu, based on foods that would have been readily available and design and make a simple war time toy.

 In English, we will be reading ' Letters From the Lighthouse' by Emma Carroll and this will give us lots of writing opportunities, including formal and informal letters, debates and diary entries.

 In maths, we will continue to develop our skills in arithmetic and explore fractions, decimals and percentages.

 We will be investigating 'Salvation' during our R.E lessons and developing an understanding of what constitutes a positive, healthy relationship in PHSE.